Is uTorrent Safe? How To Download With uTorrent Anonymously and Safely (2026 Guide)

 But you can at least trust your uTorrent client, right?
 Not exactly.

 uTorrent software comes with its share of risks and pitfalls.
-We recommend pairing it with one of the best VPNs.
+We recommend only torrenting with one of the best VPNs.
 Masking your IP address and encrypting your P2P traffic will keep you safe in the long run.

 Keep reading to learn how to use uTorrent safely.